Varuzhan97/STT-ENGINE-DATASET-IMPROVER/README.md

 [DeepSpeech](https://github.com/mozilla/DeepSpeech) is a speech-to-text engine based on [Baidu's Deep Speech research paper](https://arxiv.org/abs/1412.5567).
 Project DeepSpeech uses datasets provided by Mozilla's other project calling Common Voice.

 Audio clips specifications:
-  * Audio file format is .wav.
+  * Audio file format: WAV.
-  * Channels number is 1(mono).
+  * Channels number: 1(mono).
-  * Sampling rate is 16000 Hz.
+  * Sampling rate: 16000 Hz.

-The .csv files have the following fields:
+The CSV files have the following fields:
-  * wav_filename - the path of the sample, either absolute or relative.
+  * wav_filename: the path of the sample, either absolute or relative.
 Here, the importer produces relative paths.
-  * wav_filesize - samples size given in bytes, used for sorting the data before training.
+  * wav_filesize: samples size given in bytes, used for sorting the data before training.
 Expects positive integer.
-  * transcript - transcription target for the sample.
+  * transcript: transcription target for the sample.

 An important note is that DeepSpeech can only process audios that are longer than 0.5 seconds, shorter than 20 seconds and are not too short for transcript.
 The tool checks for these too.